jordancrouch/read-between-the-vines/README.md

 #### Testing

-Testing documentation and process can be found under [TESTING.md](https://github.com/jordancrouch/read-between-the-vines/blob/main/TESTING.md)
+Link to testing file to go here...

 #### Deployment

 ##### Heroku

-The project was deployed to Heroku using the following steps...
+The project was deployed to Heroku using the following steps

-1.

 ##### Forking the GitHub Repository